Abandoned Hayride in Chaska

 Tips Before You Go

-• You are going to be spending a good amount of time outside.
-Dress accordingly.
-That includes hats, gloves, and a hoodie or warm coat.
-You can always pocket things if you need them.
+• You’ll spend a lot of time outside.
+Dress warm.
+Hats, gloves, and a hoodie or coat help.
+You can pocket layers as you go.

-• After the Hayride concludes, there is a bathroom.
-Otherwise, for the first four legs of the adventure, you’ll have to hold it.
+• After the hayride there’s a bathroom.
+During the first parts of the experience, you’ll need to wait.

-Chaska is a great town to explore.
-I highly recommend getting there early and spending the day, and wrapping up at the Abandoned Hayride in Chaska.
-Click here to find out more fun things to do while you are there!
+Chaska is a fun town to explore.
+Get there early, spend the day, then wrap up at the Abandoned Hayride.
+Here are more things to do in Chaska.

-Does the Abandoned Hayride in Chaska live up to its name?
+Does the Abandoned Hayride live up to its name?

-The Abandoned Hayride was something completely different and fun at the same time.
-It provided scares, laughs, and things that I had never experienced before.
-I would highly recommend visiting if you have a free night in October.
+The Abandoned Hayride is different and fun.
+It delivers scares, laughs, and moments I hadn’t experienced before.
+I recommend visiting if you have a free night in October.

-For more haunted attractions in the area, check out my list of the top 13 Scariest Haunted Houses in the Twin Cities.
+For more haunted attractions nearby, check out my list of the top scariest haunted houses in the Twin Cities.

 Pin it for later